-Texas Republicans have filed dozens of bills affecting LGBTQ people.
-Here’s what they’d do.
+Texas lawmakers pursued dozens of bills affecting LGBTQ people this year.
+Here’s what passed and what failed.

 “Texas has become one of the most dangerous and hostile places for transgender youth and transgender people and their families in America,” Andrea Segovia, senior field and policy adviser of the Transgender Education Network of Texas, told reporters in February.